-Here, $\vec{b}(t) = (b_X(t),b_Y(t),b_Z(t))$ is a time-dependent classical external field, and $\vec{\sigma} = (\sum_i X_i, \sum_i Y_i, \sum_i Z_i)$ is a vector of the collective operators that mediate the interaction between the classical field and the quantum sensor, where $\{X_i,Y_i,Z_i\}$ correspond to the Pauli matrices acting on the $i$-th spin.
-The $b$-dependent spectrum arising from this Hamiltonian when the $b$-field is incident along one of the cardinal directions is shown in Fig.~\ref{fig:Trimer}.
+Here, $\vec{b}(t) = (b_X(t),b_Y(t),b_Z(t))$ is a time-dependent classical external field, and $\vec{\sigma} = (\sum_i X_i, \sum_i Y_i, \sum_i Z_i)$ is a vector of the collective operators that mediate the interaction between the classical field and the quantum sensor, where $\{X_i,Y_i,Z_i\}$ correspond to the Pauli matrices acting on the $i$th spin.
+The $b$-dependent spectrum arising from this Hamiltonian, for a field incident along one of the cardinal axes, is shown in Fig.~\ref{fig:Trimer}.

-In the following, we assume, as confirmed through numerical analysis, that the sensor dynamics are well described by the adiabatic approximation~\cite{born1928beweis} as discussed in App.~\ref{app:Adiabatic}.
-Starting from an initial state, $|\phi_0\rangle$, the probability of the final state remaining the initial state is given by
+In the following, we assume---supported in detail in the Supplemental Material--- that the sensor dynamics are well described by the adiabatic approximation~\cite{born1928beweis}.
+Starting from an initial state $|\phi_0\rangle$, the probability of the final state remaining the initial state is given by